kercre123/victor/tools/sdk/vector-sdk-release-tools/README.md

     git checkout -- cloud/gateway/
     git clean -f -d -x cloud/gateway/

-3. On victor master branch, delete `victor/tools/sdk/vector-sdk/tests` folder as we don't want to ship this folder. cd victor rm -rf tools/sdk/vector-sdk/tests

-4. On victor master branch, delete sign language example as we need to confirm this is working on Mac (and ideally other OSes) before shipping. cd victor rm -rf tools/sdk/vector-sdk/examples/experimental

-5. On victor master branch, from the following files, remove all messages marked "App only".
+3. On victor master branch, from the following files, remove all messages marked "App only".
 This removes proto messages that we don't want to expose.
 Do not commit these changes to victor master.

   `cloud/gateway/external_interface.proto` (Keep the ending curly brace) `cloud/gateway/messages.proto`